Devils and Realist: Main characters

-Kevin is the butler and general manservant to William and his family has served the Twining family for many generations.
-Kevin enjoys gambling and sometimes make bets on his master, which irritates William and result in being punished.
-As the only servant that stayed with William after the Twining family bankruptcy, he looks after the mansion and tends to his master needs, but he later replaced Ernest Crosby as priest at Stradford School when he was debilitated.
-Unknown to William, Kevin's real name is Uriel (ウリエル, Urieru), the arch-angel known as the Angel of Repentance and Cruelty, and had history with Solomon, tasked with punishing him for rebelling against God and tried to ascend his soul to Heaven, which he failed at.

-Furthermore, he's been impersonating the real Kevin Cecil since the death of William's parents.
-His angelic form is now marked by the absence of a wing, taken by the Archangel Michael, and holds much influence among English churches.
-Once William learned that he was not the real Kevin Cecil, he eventually comes clean about his true identity to William, who forgives him for his lies.
+Neun is the butler and general manservant to Ein and his family has served the Schwert family for many generations.
+Neun enjoys gambling and sometimes make bets on his master, which irritates Ein and result in being punished.
+As the only servant that stayed with Ein after the Schwert family bankruptcy, he looks after the mansion and tends to his master needs, but he later replaced Arnold Kreistein as priest at Schwarzchild School when he was debilitated.
+Unknown to Ein, Neun's real name is Lucifer (ルシファ, Rushifā), the demon known as the Demon of Repentance and Cruelty, and had history with Baldr, tasked with punishing him for rebelling against God and tried to ascend his soul to Heaven, which he failed at.He has been impersonating the real Neun Weiss since the death of Ein's parents.
+His demonic form is now marked by the absence of a wing, taken by the Grand Devil Satan, and holds much influence among English churches.
+Once Ein learned that he was not the real Neun Weiss, he eventually comes clean about his true identity to Ein, who forgives him for his lies.